caltechlibrary/eprinttools/htdocs/index.md

 + publications, a list of publications (e.g. articles, presentations, book chapters)
 + articles.*, a list of articles (a subset of publications)

+## Search

+You can also use a the repository's search to look for interesting records.
+Right now the search only returns HTML pages.
+This may change in the future.
+To use [search](/search/) go to /search/ and enter your search terms.

 ## Example

 Finding an RSS feed of recent articles for someone with an ORCID of 0000-0002-1576-1676 would look like